 - Services where participants are identified from agency lists (GPs, social services, service waiting lists) (Cattan et al., 2005);

-- The use of new technologies and internet usage that that encourage interactive dialogue (Findlay., 2003; Hagan et al., 2014);
+- The use of new technologies and Internet usage that encourage interactive dialogue (Findlay., 2003; Hagan et al., 2014);

 - High quality approaches to the selection, training and support of the facilitators or co-ordinators of the interventions (Findlay., 2003).